lambdacube3d/emulator-stunts/README.md

 # Stunts Emulator

-Emulated version of Stunts 4D Sports Driving in Haskell
+A revival of the classic game Stunts 4D Driving with 8086 CPU and DOS emulation in Haskell

 ### System Requirements
 - OS: Windows/Linux/OSX